-Miles, a rural town of 1200 people, at the junction of the Warrego and Leichardt Highways in the western Darling Downs, 300 km north-west of Brisbane.
+Miles is a rural town at the junction of the Warrego and Leichardt Highways in the western Darling Downs, 300 km north-west of Brisbane.

 The Miles area was explored by Ludwig Leichhardt who, in October 1844, named a tributary of the Condamine River, Dogwood Creek.
 The creek's name came from the endemic Dogwood shrub, Jacksonia scoparia.
 Within a few years pastoralists took up much of the Miles district, and the westerly track (Warrego Highway) intersected with the creek and was a convenient camping place, with the nearby Chinamans Lagoon.
 The camping place was known as Dogwood Crossing.